turnbasedgames/urturn/docs/docs/0-Introduction/0-Introduction.md

 ## What UrTurn Is

-[UrTurn](https://www.urturn.app/) is a game platform that hosts and handles **all infrastructure for you game**: networking, multiplayer, matchmaking, and data storage.
+[UrTurn](https://www.urturn.app/) is a game platform that hosts and handles **all infrastructure for your game**: networking, multiplayer, matchmaking, and data storage.

 The framework lets you modify game state of a room in a **transactional** and **event-based** manner.
 Just define how to modify game states on each event, and that's it (no infrastructure headaches, no worrying about scale again).